kennymark/full-stack-express-boilerplate/README.md

-# The modern Exress handlebars starter pack
+# The Exress handlebars starter pack

-This is an opinionated but yet simple and custom express applicaton that should include all the basics needs of mordern web apps.
-This
+This is an opinionated but yet simple and custom express applicaton that should include all the basics needed in mordern web apps.
+This application is created to be fast,secure, modular and incredibly extensibly.

 [![Build Status][build-badge]][build]
 [![MIT License][license-badge]][license]